Video Mapping Pricing: Rate Cards and Real-World Budgets

 Electricity

 A 30,000-lumen projector draws approximately 4 kW.
 On a 10-projector installation, that is 40 kW for projectors alone.
 Add servers, HVAC, work lighting: you quickly reach 60-80 kW.
-For a permanent installation, this is a EUR 10,000 to 20,000 annual expense.
+For a permanent installation, the annual electricity bill is a significant recurring expense.

 Transport and Handling